 Draft app-agent data tools use the draft data scope and require the current

-the published snapshot.
+payload promoted with the published snapshot.

 Internal endpoints